 Create a bookmark

-Create a new bookmark to store the current view extent so that you can come back to that same location in the future.
+To create a bookmark to store the current view extent so you can come back to that same location in the future, complete the following steps:

 - Navigate to the location or perspective you want to bookmark.

-- On the Map tab, in the Navigate group, click Bookmarks > New Bookmark .
+- On the Map tab, in the Navigate group, click Bookmarks and click New Bookmark .

-- If you have the Bookmarks pane open you can optionally use it to create and navigate bookmarks.
+- If the Bookmarks pane is open, you can optionally use it to create bookmarks.
 Click Manage Bookmarks to open the docked pane.

-- In the window that appears, type a name for the bookmark and click OK.
+- In the window that appears, type a name for the bookmark, optionally provide a description, and click OK.

 Navigate with bookmarks

 When using a bookmark to navigate, only the active map view will update.
 To navigate multiple views together using bookmarks, ensure they are linked.
-You can access bookmarks in two ways so that you can use them for navigation:
+You can access bookmarks in two ways for navigation:

-- Using the Bookmarks quick-access gallery on the Map tab
+- Use the Bookmarks quick-access gallery on the Map tab.

-When using the quick-access gallery list from the Map tab, you only need to expand the list and click the desired bookmark.
+When using the quick-access gallery list on the Map tab, you only need to expand the list and click the desired bookmark.
 The view will update by zooming to the location.

-In the Bookmarks pane you have the option to zoom or pan to a bookmarked location.
-To access these commands, hover over the bookmark you want.
+In the Bookmarks pane, you have the option to zoom or pan to a bookmarked location.
+To access these commands, hover over the bookmark.
 Zoom To centers and zooms in on the exact bookmark location.
-Pan To only centers the view on the bookmark location.
-The Bookmarks pane is also the place where you manage bookmarks.
+Pan To centers the view on the bookmark location without changing the scale.

-In ArcGIS Pro, bookmarks can contain both spatial and temporal components, making it simple to return to a location in both space and time.
+Bookmarks can contain both spatial and temporal components so you can return to a location in both space and time.
 Thumbnails are overlaid with a clock icon if they contain time.
-You can display your bookmarks in the Bookmarks pane either using the gallery style with an thumbnail, or a list view with just the name.
-Either way you choose to list your bookmarks, temporal ones will always contain the clock overlay.
-In the images below, the image on the left is displayed as a gallery image, and the image on the right is the outline, or list view.
+You can display your bookmarks in the Bookmarks pane using either the gallery style with a thumbnail or a list view with the name.
+Either way you choose, temporal bookmarks always contain the clock overlay.
+In the following images, the image on the left is displayed as a gallery image, and the image on the right is the outline, or list view.

-Choose the display style for bookmarks using the Menu button on the Bookmarks pane.
+Choose the display style for bookmarks using the Menu button in the Bookmarks pane.

-You can import the current map's bookmarks and these bookmarks are converted to keyframes used to build an animation.
-On the View tab, click Add to open Animation and access to all animation settings.
-In the Create group click Import and choose Bookmarks to fly-through or Bookmarks to tour.
-These options use pre-defined settings for the path between the keyframes created from your bookmarks for that map.
+You can import the current map's bookmarks into an animation, and these bookmarks are converted directly to keyframes used to build an animation.
+On the View tab, click Add to open the Animation tab and access the animation settings.
+In the Create group, click Import and choose Bookmarks to fly-through or Bookmarks to tour.
+These options use predefined settings for the path between the keyframes created from your bookmarks for that map.

-To learn more about visualizing your GIS content as an animation, see Overview of animation.
+To learn more about visualizing your GIS content as an animation, see Animation basics.